Where to Rest & Recharge in the Berkshires

-Winter is a time of renewal, a chance to hibernate and rest during the dark hours of short snowy days and long starlit nights.
-Unfortunately, most of our lives, defined by demanding jobs, pinging electronics, and endless to-do lists, make this time of year just as depleting as any other, sometimes more so after a festive holiday season.
-If you find yourself dreaming of a respite—sipping wine with a best seller by firelight, pampering yourself poolside after a massage, or thrilling your senses on a black diamond slope—the Berkshires is truly your dream destination.
+Fall and winter are charming times of year to rest and recharge in the serenity of Western Massachusetts.
+The chillier times of year are seasons of renewal, a chance to hibernate and rest during the shorter hours of daylight and long starlit nights.
+Most of our lives, defined by demanding jobs, pinging electronics, and endless to-do lists, make this time of year just as depleting as any other, but now is the time to make a plan and make it happen!
+If you find yourself dreaming of a respite—sipping wine with a best seller by firelight, pampering yourself poolside (indoors) after a massage, or thrilling your senses on a black diamond slope—the Berkshires is truly your dream destination.
 Whether you can travel safely now or are simply ready to immerse yourself in the joys of planning a future getaway, our many cozy inns, historic hotels, and luxurious resorts are ready to book your stay.

 After a day of strolling the vast corridors of MASS MoCA, skiing at Berkshire East, or exploring the campus of Williams College and the many shops along Spring Street, check into the upscale Williams Inn to rest and recharge.
 The newly renovated hotel—a contemporary design of stone and beam that echoes the local architecture of a farmhouse—offers a full-service restaurant and bar aptly named The Barn.
 Elegant rooms and suites boast beds with high thread count sheets, soothing wall colors, ornamental wares made by local craftsmen, and details reflective of the Inn’s attention to guest comfort (i.e. supremely soft black washcloths for makeup removal).
 Find equally comfortable accommodations down the road at Holiday Inn Berkshires (indoor pool, whirlpool, and two saunas), and TOURISTS, a hip hotel with a chill glamping vibe that offers guests experiences such as stargazing with s’mores and headlamp hikes.

 If you make central Berkshires your basecamp, consider staying at 33 Main, conceived and curated by Annie Selke, a home furnishings entrepreneur and local to Lenox.
 Built in 1836, the Federal style inn indulges guests from the moment they arrive—enjoy freshly baked cookies, a cocktail hour with nibbles, and a plethora of bath goods from the award-winning Farmaesthetics line (all natural and certified organic).
 In the morning, dine on a gourmet breakfast.
 Because the inn is small, guests must be 21 or older.
-For a delightful B&B experience, check out the restored Victorian-style Rookwood Inn (with fire-placed parlor, veranda and gardens).
 Before booking a gorgeous room at the Inn at Kenmore Hall, you can take a virtual tour of this spectacular Georgian estate set on 20 acres near Tanglewood and Hancock Shaker Village.
 Craving a healing sanctuary?
 Treat yourself to a night or two at Canyon Ranch or Miraval Berkshires—both resorts offer an impressive selection of services focused on mind-body wellness.
-When you tire of relaxing in your stay of choice, take a scenic walk through downtown Lenox where you can admire local photography at Sohn Fine Art, shop for gifts at An American Craftsman, or spruce up your wardrobe at Casablanca and Shooz.
-Stop into Laurie Donovan Designs for handmade and antique jewelry.
+When you tire of relaxing in your stay of choice, take a scenic walk through downtown Lenox where you can admire local photography at Sohn Fine Art, shop for gifts at An American Craftsman, or spruce up your wintery adventure wardrobe at the Arcadian Shop and Nature’s Closet.

 Also centrally located in the city of Pittsfield is Hotel on North, a boutique hotel with charming eclectic décor and exposed-brick in a 19th century building.
 Take a short walk to visit Berkshire Museum, Barrington Stage Company, and numerous restaurants, coffee shops, and yoga studios.
 Enjoy a fine meal and craft cocktail at their on-site restaurant, and pick up stylish home goods, accessories, and souvenirs at Dory & Ginger, a shop attached to the hotel’s lobby.
 If you travel with your pup, Hotel on North is an excellent choice—many rooms are pet friendly.